 Following the Act’s passage, the SEC began developing the final rules for how crowdfunding would be regulated.
 ASBC submitted comments to the SEC for its crowdfunding rulemaking process, which is still underway.
 On October 23, 2013, the SEC issued a set of proposed rules under the JOBS Act.
 Some concerns raised about the costs for businesses to comply with these regulations, and the cost of entry for prospective funders.

-ASBC submitted comments to the SEC for its crowdfunding rulemaking process.
-The comments reflect the need to minimize the regulatory burden for small (under $100,000) and local (within a single state or 200-mile radius) offerings.
-In addition, ASBC is exploring ways for the private sector to promote well-designed and well-managed online intermediaries (the “fundraising portal”) that will protect investors and help the best quality deals reach the investing public.
+ASBC continues to explore ways for the private and non-profit sectors to promote well-designed and well-managed online intermediaries (called “fundraising portal”) that will protect investors and help the best quality deals reach the investing public.

 In addition to its engagement with the SEC to promote appropriate rules for Crowdfunding, ASBC has built a partnership to create a crowdfunding meta-portal that can be tailored inexpensively to meet the needs economic development supporters in local economies across the U.S. Learn more about the meta-portal and how it can be deployed.